spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

 ]
 ```

+### Set stage config-specific overrides

+You can set a value for any property in a stage, and that value is set in the stage when the pipeline is instantiated.

+The example above shows a value for `waitTime` in the `config` element.
+When the pipeline is instantiated from this template, the `waitTime` is set to `67`.

 ## Add a branch to the pipeline

 The template you're using might itself have branches, but if it doesn't, and